keziah55/ABBAd_day/README.md

 the wav file names.

 You can run `convert_wav_arduino.py` from the command line to execute both of these functions.
-Use `--help` to get the command line args.
+Use `--help` to see the command line args.

 Note that you'll have to change the array size in `ABBAd_day.ino`